muammerkeles/strapi-date-range-picker-plugin/README.md

 It's ready.

-This date-range-picker plugin allows you to select a data range.
+This date-range-picker plugin allows you to select a data range in one CustomField instead of adding two seperate field.

 Watch the video: